A note on critical intersections of classical and Schatten $p$-balls: A general framework

 \section{A general framework}

-Since there are already several results about the asymptotics of intersection volumes of unit balls with similar proofs, we choose to take a look at the general picture which we apply to $\ell_p^n$- and Schatten $p$-balls in the two forthcoming sections.
+In order to give a unified presentation of asymptotics of intersection volumes of unit balls, we choose to take a look at the general picture which we apply to $\ell_p^n$- and Schatten $p$-balls in the two forthcoming sections.